3. Provide appropriate deadlines

 Make sure to give everyone deadlines and hold them accountable for those deadlines.
 Typically, there is one person tasked with taking all the separate pieces of a project and putting it into one cohesive presentation.
 You want to make sure that the deadlines allow enough time for any changes or revisions, as well as for the project to be put together.
 Nothing is worse than doing things at the last minute in a group project.
 It is always better to get it all done ahead of schedule.
 That way, you can work on polishing this finished product.
 A little hint, professors, love PowerPoints with lots of color and pictures; those little extras can make the difference.

-We all want a good grade
+4. We all want a good grade

 If you happen to be in a group where the leader is not doing all the things I mentioned above, then it is ok to step up as an informal leader and try to get your group on track.
 Remember, everyone in the group wants the same thing, a good grade, and are usually willing to do the work for it if given direction.
-I can tell you from experience that a group with poor leadership will really be in trouble; work doesn’t get done on time or is missed completely.
-I was in a class where a group was in danger of not passing the class because of poor communication regarding a group project.
+I can tell you from experience that a group with poor leadership will be in trouble; work doesn’t get done on time or is missed entirely.
+I was in a class where a group was in danger of not passing the course because of poor communication regarding a group project.

-Ask the professor for help with any issues
+5. Ask the professor for help with any issues

-Finally, if your group is really struggling and attempts to work it out amongst yourselves have failed, then you can always contact your professor and state your concerns.
+Finally, if your group is struggling and attempts to work it out amongst yourselves have failed, then you can always contact your professor and state your concerns.
 They are there to help and can usually facilitate a solution to the problem.
 Remember, everyone else is just as apprehensive as you are.
-So take a deep breath, relax, and try to enjoy the experience.
+So, take a deep breath, relax, and try to enjoy the experience.

 About the Author

-Melissa is a 39 year old, soon to be graduate of Utica College.
+Melissa is a 39-year-old, soon to be graduate of Utica College.
 She lives and works in upstate NY, near Albany.